tibordp/terraform-hcloud-dualstack-k8s/README.md

 While this module tries to follow Kuberentes best practices, exercise caution before using it in production, as it is not particularly hardened.

-- No multi-master/HA control plane support at this point (PRs welcome).
 - As pods get a public IPv6 address, the ports they bind are directly exposed to the public internet.
 If this is not desired, appropriate [Cilium network policy](https://docs.cilium.io/en/v1.10.0-rc1/policy/) or filtered at the edge through Hetzner firewall.
 - kubelet serving certificates are self-signed.
 This can be an issue for metrics-server.
 See [here](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#kubelet-serving-certs) for some workarounds.